 Can you install a swift box?

 Can you help provide a nest space for them on your house?
 You would ideally need to be in a street where there are already swifts nesting on a regular basis as they are social birds and are attracted to the calls of other swifts.
-We have some boxes our wonderful volunteers have made and these are available for a donation to the project (so we can replace materials).
+Or you can play swift calls from your house to attract them (click here and scroll down for how to do this).